Ned Poins: In the plays

 Poins appears early in Henry IV, Part I to inform Falstaff that at Gads Hill there will be unprotected "pilgrims going to Canterbury with rich offerings, and traders riding to London with fat purses".
 He suggests that they organise a robbery.
-When Falstaff and the others agree, Poins says to Hal that the pair of them should play trick on Falstaff by letting them rob the travellers, but then in disguise robbing the robbers of their haul.
+When Falstaff and the others agree, Poins says to Hal that the pair of them should play a trick on Falstaff by letting them rob the travellers, but then in disguise robbing the robbers of their haul.
 The point of the jest will be to hear the "incomprensible [i.e. enormous] lies" Falstaff will later tell to excuse himself.
 When Poins and Hal attack Falstaff after the robbing the travellers, he and his followers instantly run away.

 Poins is with Hal when Hal plays a joke on Francis, a drawer (waiter) at the Boar's Head.
 He also listens to Falstaff's increasingly ridiculous lies.

 In Part 2 Poins discusses the illness of Hal's father the king, expecting Hal to be pleased at the prospect of his father's death.
 Hal gets a letter from Falstaff, in which Falstaff tells him not to trust Poins because he has been telling people that Hal will be marrying Poins' sister Nell.
 Poins denies it.
 Bardolph and a boy arrive with news that Falstaff is meeting Doll Tearsheet at the tavern.
 Poins suggests that they disguise themselves again, this time as waiters, to overhear the conversation.
 At the tavern, Doll asks why Hal likes Poins, Falstaff says that they are both similar in size and shape, and equally empty headed: "His wit’s as thick as Tewkesbury mustard.
 There's no more conceit in him than is in a mallet [i.e. he's got no more brains than a hammer]."